link-society/kubirds-website/content/docs/dockerized-supervision/web/availability.md

 For the complete `Unit` schema, [see this page](/docs/concepts/unit/schema).

-Continue this tutorial on the [next page](/docs/dockerized-supervision/web/notify).
+Continue to the [next step](/docs/dockerized-supervision/web/notify) for notifying check status update on slack.